Inside the Race to Build the World's First Commercial Octopus Farm

 We watched as she backed away and came at the ball from another angle.
 Then again.
 For the next few minutes she moved to and fro, trying to figure out what had invaded her space.
 My dad laughed.
 “She’s wondering where the hell the crab is,” he said.
 “Okay, I’ll give her a crab.”
 He grabbed a fiddler crab from the stash on the counter behind him, and dropped it into the tank.
 As the crab floated down a few inches from Mighty Joe’s face, she sprung into action.
 The crab was gone in seconds.

-Mighty Joe’s fluid movements were mesmerizing and it was easy to see how authors like Sy Montgomery are so fond of become emotionally attached to these creatures.
+Mighty Joe’s fluid movements were mesmerizing and it was easy to see how authors like Sy Montgomery are so fond of these creatures.
 Montgomery is the author of the best-selling book The Soul of an Octopus: A Surprising Exploration into the Wonder of Consciousness, which explores both the biology and personality of octopuses.
 Each chapter is named after an octopus she met at the New England Aquarium: Athena, Octavia, Kali.
 “I often had the feeling that the octopus I was watching was watching me back,” she writes.
 “How could that be?”

 My dad has always been a bit wary of anthropomorphizing animals.
 “We infer all these things in the animal,” he says, “and that’s a dangerous thing to do in animal behavior research.”
 But, watching Mighty Joe Young, even he slipped up, wondering aloud, “what are you thinking, huh?”